 Body format detection

-When you create an email via the API, Buttondown automatically detects whether your content is plain text or formatted (HTML/Markdown) and handles it appropriately.
+When you create an email via the API, Buttondown automatically detects whether your content is Markdown or rich HTML and handles it appropriately.

 - HTML tags (e.g.,